 ‘No chance it would just open to locals only – very much more likely that it would open to WDW guests in hotels only as that’s how they are most likely to make what money they can.
 Opening to locals likely means no hotel bookings so that just isn’t going to happen.‘

-To some, the annual passholder argument was clearly the most obvious solution.
-Disney Parks Annual Passholders make up the most frequent Disney visitors who are undoubtedly and understandably desperate to get back to their Disney park of choice ASAP.
+To some, the Annual Passholder argument was the most obvious solution.
+Disney Parks Annual Passholders make up the most frequent Disney visitors who are undoubtedly and understandably desperate to return to their Disney Park of choice ASAP.
 So, the AP community had their say as well!

 ‘Do it pass holders only till 2021‘